 Years ago, I ate my first “fancy” meal alone while vacationing in Cape Cod.
 I felt a bit awkward and self-conscious, though I did enjoy the food and the pretty view of the ocean.

 Fast forward to the present.
 I’m older and wiser and have eaten many great meals.
 Eating alone no longer intimidates me, and that’s a good thing since there were no mental barriers when I decided to check out Chapter One on my recent trip to Dublin.
-My first great meal in Dublin killed all of my prior misconceptions about bland Irish food.

 Chapter One sports an eclectic, locally sourced menu and a Michelin star.
 It’s tough to get a table, which was an issue since my trip was so last-minute.
 Dinners weren’t available, so I settled on a late lunch reservation for the Thursday of my trip.
 Based on the restaurant’s reputation, I knew that I was in for a good meal.
 However, I had no idea that it would be an amazing meal filled with surprising, sophisticated flavors.